OpenScienceCourse-JyU-2015/courseMaterial/day-01-am_the-unix-shell/introduction-unix-shell.md

 -   Combine your pipeline script and the listing script into a single script to get the histidine distribution for all the fasta files in this folder.

+-   How would you do if you wanted to do the same analysis in two months, after updating your genomic data with the latest sequences available?